Uniqueness of form extensions and domination of semigroups: Applications to magnetic Schr odinger forms on graphs

 \section{Applications to magnetic Schr\"odinger forms on graphs}

 In this section we will study discrete analoga of the Laplacian respectively magnetic Schr\"odinger operators in Euclidean space.
 Analysis on graphs has been an active field of research in recent years and uniqueness of extensions of operators respectively forms on graphs have been intensively studied.
-We just point to \cite{HKLW, HKMW,KL12,Woj08,Woj09} for non-magnetic forms and the recent series of articles \cite{MT14,MT15} for magnetic forms as a few examples.
+We just point to \cite{HKLW, HKMW,KL12,Woj08,Woj09} for non-magnetic forms and \cite{GKS16,MT14,MT15} for magnetic forms as a few examples and refer to the recent survey \cite{Schm20} for further reference.
+The latter also discusses results from a preprint version of the present paper.

 Compared to the Euclidean case, the discrete setting allows more clarity in the presentation as some mere technical complications do not appear.
 In particular, Corollary \ref{corollary_uniqueness_forms} can be applied directly since $L_c^\infty(X)$ and $C_c(X)$ coincide for discrete spaces.